andreafuturi/DenoVitePreact/README.md

 - **index.jsx**: The entry point for the server-side application. [select this with Deno deploy] It renders the main.jsx component and returns it for every request.
 It also serves static files of /client/assets directory
-- **deno.json**: Server configuration containing the path of the import map and Preact config.
+- **deno.json**: Server configuration.
 This file may not be necessary when using React.

   Add any files that has server logic here (like apis or stuff like that)